NUBIC/ncs_staff_portal/README.md

 Load SSUs:

-    $ bundle exec rake psu:load_ncs_area_ssus[/path/to/ssu-list.csv]
+    $ bundle exec rake psu:load_ncs_area_ssus

-This creates SSU and area records that reflect the provided spreadsheet in Staff Portal.
-The CSV's columns must be `AREA`, `SSU_ID`, and `SSU_NAME`. `AREA` is the human-readable name for one or more SSUs.
+This creates SSU and area records that reflect in the provided CSV from the [configuration][] file which describes the sampling units for the study center.

 #### Giveaway items